 Suse startled: Round one bole, she spied something pale in the moonlight.
 She squinted, focused, cried out.

 It was a face.
 Like a white heart pulled round the trunk by long, white fingers.
-With eyes like pots of ink, it fixed Suse with a look of pursed intent.
+Eyes like pots of ink. it fixed Suse with a look of pursed intent.

 "Hello?" rasped Suse, loud with fright.

-"Hello" said the face, quiet.
+"Hello," said the face, quiet.
+Accented, drawing out its uncertain words.
 It stepped round the tree, revealed a lissome frame clad in gossamer.
 It stood barefoot, near-inseparable from the crawling mist.
 "You slept for a long time."

 Suse stammered, took a step back.
 "Y–yeah?"
-She pawed for her dagger, found it and her munitions cuirass were missing. * Her clothes, too, so sodden with rot, were sloughing from her frame.
+She pawed for her dagger, found it and her munitions cuirass were missing. * She found that her clothes, sodden with rot, were sloughing from her frame.
 "What did you bloody do to me, älf?"

-"We didn't do anything" said the älf, lilting amusedly.
+"We didn't do anything," said the creature, amusedly.
 "They did."
-He indicated the moths overhead.
+He indicated the moths overhead

 "M-moths?" said Suse, frowning, darted her gaze up and about.
 "Wait, what do you mean 'we?'"